NEWS AND EVENTS FOR THE FALL OF 2017 (Updated 9/13/17)

 Coming this summer will be my first novel - Vanessa.
 It is great reading for a woman's book club, or just great entertainment after one has had a busy, exhausting week at work.
 Novel writing is much, much different than crafting a memoir or writing non-fiction.
 There are questions a writer asks in fiction-mode that never surface for other genres.
 It is the more difficult literary form, which makes me wonder why so many people write them.

-VANESSA (my new novel), LEGACIES, both math books, and card collection and more will be available on my new personal website sandralynnlegacies.com in November.
-Won't you join me in exploring that part of you which needs to spread your wings and fly?
+VANESSA (my new novel), LEGACIES, both math books are now available on my new personal website sandralynnlegacies.com .
+Won't you join me in exploring that part of you which wants to spread your wings and fly?

 by Sandra Manigault